hades-rp2010/alishdipani.github.io/_pages/about.md

   - /about.html
 ---

 I am a recent graduate from [BITS Pilani, Goa Campus, India](https://www.bits-pilani.ac.in/goa/) with a Bachelor of Engineering (B.E.) in Computer Science.
+My Research Interests are Machine Learning, Deep Learning, Computation Neuroscience and Cognitive Neuroscience.
+Currently, I am Exploring Spiking Neural Networks and Neuromorphic Computing.